 Chairman Suites at Palazzo: Complete with a steam room and sauna, massage parlor, workout room, piano, wet bar, and private pool, Palazzo’s Chairman’s Suites are spectacular.

 Options include a 2 and 3-bedroom suite, with both offering more than 6,000 square feet.

-Pool Villas at Resorts World: The newest resort on the Strip offers some pretty impressive rooms complete with a private pool and outdoor garden oasis.
-With 3,300 square feet, 2 bedrooms, and 24-hour ambassador service, we don’t think this Crockfords branded room will disappoint.
+Pool Villas at Resorts World: Resorts World’s opulent Pool Villas come complete with their own outdoor pool and garden oasis.
+With 3,300 square feet, 2 bedrooms, and 24-hour ambassador service, I don’t think this Crockfords branded room will disappoint.

 A step up from the Crockfords Pool Villas are their Three and Four Bedroom Palaces.
 As the name would suggest, they are built to impress.
 In addition to a private pool, these accommodations also boast 6,500 square feet of space, a butler, cutting-edge in-room technology, and more.

-Three Bedroom Villa at The Mirage: Taking the crown as the largest and most luxurious of Mirage’s private pool suites, this villa offers over 8,500 square feet of room, a 24-hour personal butler, and a limo to and from the airport.
+Three Bedroom Villa at The Mirage: Taking the crown as the largest and most luxurious of Mirage’s suites with a pool, this villa offers over 8,500 square feet of room, a 24-hour personal butler, and a limo to and from the airport.